-We strive to become a "Best in Class" specialty insurance company offering products in specialty and niche markets through the following strategies:
+We strive to become a "Best in Class" diversified property/casualty insurance company offering products in markets through the following strategies:

 - Focusing on underwriting discipline and operational efficiency.
 We seek to consistently generate an underwriting profit on the business we write in hard and soft markets.
-Our business units have a strong track record of underwriting discipline and operational efficiency, which we seek to continue.
 We believe that in soft markets our competitors often offer policies at a low or negative underwriting profit in order to maintain or increase their premium volume and market share.
 In contrast, we seek to write business based on its profitability rather than focusing solely on premium production.
 To that end, we provide financial incentives to many of our underwriters, agents and brokers based on underwriting profitability. - Achieving organic growth in our existing business lines.
 We believe we can achieve organic growth in our existing business lines by consistently providing our insurance products through market cycles, expanding geographically, expanding our product offerings, expanding our agency relationships and further penetrating our existing customer base.
 We believe our extensive market knowledge and strong agency relationships position us to compete effectively in our various specialty and niche markets.
 We also believe there is a significant opportunity to expand some of our existing business lines into new geographical areas and through new agency relationships while maintaining our underwriting discipline and operational efficiency.
 In addition, we believe there is an opportunity for some of our business units to further penetrate their existing customer bases with additional products offered by other business units. - Maintaining a strong balance sheet.
 We seek to maintain a strong balance sheet by employing conservative investment, reinsurance and reserving practices and to measure our performance based on long-term growth in book value per share.